How to point a domain name to VPS using A records and custom nameservers

 Pointing a domain via custom nameservers is trickier, as you must set up a new DNS zone on the virtual server.
 However, it allows you to use hPanel to control the domain for easier management.

 This method will switch your DNS zone location to the VPS.
-It means you can manage all DNS-related settings through the newly created zone.
+This means you can manage all DNS-related settings in the newly created zone.
 To do so, follow these steps:

 After completing the child nameservers setup, create a DNS zone on your Hostinger VPS hosting account.
 Before proceeding, run this command to ensure your VPS has the BIND service: